sanekgusev/beemsterstraat370/index.md

 # House Rules

-Families with children of any age are welcome, but pets are not.
+Sorry, no pets.

 Absolutely no smoking of any kind within the apartment, smoking on the balcony is okay.

 Anything involving drilling holes in walls or any other not easily revertible alterations should be first discussed with us and would be at our discretion.

-You are free to move the furniture around, move it away into the storage area, or buy new stuff.
+You are free to move the furniture around or buy new stuff.
 Your stuff remains yours, unless we explicitly agree otherwise.
 Feel free to use anything that is in the apartment.

 We generally expect you to handle trivial home repairs on your own (dead lightbulbs, broken hooks, etc.).
 We will reimburse the costs of any major repairs that you will have to make (washing machine, kitchen appliances, plumbing, heating, wiring and the like), just provide us with receipts for the purchase or work that has been done.

 You are responsible for arranging and paying for gas/electricity, water, internet/TV service.
 This also means canceling these subscriptions when moving out.
 We can provide guidance on setting those up.

-Finally, we'd __really__ appreciate it if you would treat our place nice and clean, just like we did.
+Finally, we'd __really__ appreciate it if you would treat our place with care and keep it nice and clean, just like we did.

 # Process

-We're usually not living in Amsterdam, but we'll be there in the first two weeks of August 2021.
-During that time we can show you the apartment in person.
-Afterwards, it will likely be our friends showing you around.
+We don't live in Amsterdam, but we might come in person to sign the rental agreement.
+If not, we will arrange for somebody else to show you the apartment.

-We'll want to do a quick chat with you in person or over a video chat to get to know you before signing the rental agreement.
-If we're out of town at the time of signing, the rental agreement will be signed electronically over email.
+We'll want to do a quick chat with you in person or over a video call to get to know a bit you before signing the rental agreement.
+If we're not in Amsterdam at the time of signing, the rental agreement will be signed electronically over email.
 You will still be fine using that to register yourself at our address in the municipality (gemeente).
-Additionally, we'd want to see your employment contract or a standard statement from your employer (werkgeversverklaring), as well as a copy of some ID document, like a residence card or a passport.
+Additionally, we'd want to see your employment contract or a standard statement from your employer (werkgeversverklaring), as well as a copy of some ID document, like your residence card or passport.

 # Owners

 We're a small family of three, and we've lived in Amsterdam for 2 years, from 2014 until 2016, because I worked there — first at Booking.com and later at ING.
-We have since moved away and currently live in Munich, Germany.
+We have since moved and we currently live across the border, in Munich, Germany.

 My name is Aleksandr (Alex) Gusev, and you can find me on Twitter as [@sanekgusev](https://twitter.com/sanekgusev), email me at [sanekgusev@gmail.com](mailto:sanekgusev@gmail.com) or look for other ways of reaching out to me on the [Contact]({{ site.url }}/contact/) page.
 I am a real, legit person, I swear, just [Google sanekgusev](https://google.com/search?q=sanekgusev).